 Security

 Balchemy is built around a wallet-first trust model.
 You authenticate with a cryptographic signature, not a password.
-This page explains how that works, what Balchemy can and cannot do with your wallet, and — for developers — the full technical architecture behind every security layer.
+This page explains how that works, what Balchemy can and cannot do with your wallet, and the technical architecture behind every security layer.

 For Users